Nodeclipse/www.nodeclipse.org/projects/gradle/index.md

 Gradle lives at <http://www.gradle.org/>.

-This page introduces to Gradle for Eclipse (Enide Gradle), shows other solutions gives help and hints links.
+This page introduces to Gradle for Eclipse (Enide Gradle), shows other solutions and gives help and hints links.

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1512180"
 title="Drag and drop into a running Eclipse/Enide Studio menu area to install/update Nodeclipse/Enide Gradle">